robzed/LuaZ80/README.md

 A dynamic translator means that it could be as fast as Lua, at least in theory, rather than an Z80 interpreter running on top of a Lua interpreter (or compiler).
 However, see [docs/technical.txt][3] for current limiting factors on the speed.

+There are a couple of places that Lua has been used to make Z80-style emulators:
+- A Z80/Spectrum emulator written in Lua: https://github.com/ignacio/luagleck
+- Also see the emulator in [3]

 [3]: https://github.com/robzed/LuaZ80/blob/master/docs/technical.txt

 Main Files